flyinglightspeck/StandbyFLSs/README.md

 ## Set Up Local
 Run ``pip3 install -r requirements.txt`` in the root directory.
 If you are using IDE like PyCharm, you can download all the requirements with it.
+We do recommend to run it with Pycharm.

 ## Run Local